The 7 Christmas Trends That Will be Huge This Year

 One of our favorite seasonal traditions is hauling our holiday boxes up from the basement and decorating the house with trees, garlands, and twinkling lights as the year’s best new Christmas albums play in the background.
-For the most part, we set out the same holiday decor every year because it’s easy and practical.
-But incorporating new holiday decorating trends doesn’t mean you have to do a complete overhaul of your existing decor.
+And after a year filled with change and uncertainty, we're more excited than ever to bust out the ornaments and start wrapping gifts.
+Of course, the pandemic has changed how we live, and it's certainly influenced the way we celebrate holidays.

-We’ve rounded up data from Pinterest, Etsy, Instagram, Google, and editors from Better Homes & Gardens to bring you the top Christmas decorating trends of 2019.
+We’ve rounded up data from Pinterest, Instagram, Google, and the editors from Better Homes & Gardens to bring you the top holiday trends of 2020.
 Plus, we'll show you how to blend these ideas with the classic decorations you already have, so you can save most of your holiday budget for stocking stuffers and thoughtful gifts for friends and family.

-“The best Christmas decor is the kind that matches your existing color scheme," Bennett says.
-"You don’t have to go all out on red and green if that’s not your normal year-round aesthetic.
-White, black, navy, natural wood tones, and other neutrals can all look just as festive as more traditional Christmas colors."
+Whether it’s farmhouse whites or mid-century modern blacks and greys, neutral decor isn’t going anywhere this year—which means neutral Christmas decorations are decidedly in.
+Searches for farmhouse Christmas ideas are up 900% over the last five years, according to Google Trends.
+The best Christmas decor is the kind that matches your existing color scheme.
+You don’t have to go all out on red and green if that’s not your normal year-round aesthetic: White, black, navy, natural wood tones, and other neutrals can all look just as festive as more traditional Christmas colors.